Home

 Heat your oven to Gas Mark 6, 200c.

-Break the garlic bulb down into separate cloves - wrap them loosely in oiled tinfoil.
+Break the bulb down into separate cloves - wrap them loosely in oiled aluminium foil (tinfoil)

 Bake in the oven for about 20 minutes until it's soft.